 - What amount of money are you receiving?
 The importance of this factor cannot be overstated.
 If the amount that is offered matches the financial demands in connection with the incident, it might be worth it even if it’s not the amount you might receive in court.

-The first thing to take into consideration before making an settlement proposal is the bottom line of the other side.
-What price are they willing to give up to settle the dispute?
-The other element is your own bottom line.
+The first thing to take into consideration before making a settlement proposal is the bottom line of the other side.
+What price are they willing to give up to settle the dispute? and what is a reasonable settlement offer? and the other element is your bottom line.
 What do you think you are willing to and able to pay so that you can settle this issue?
-There are also a number of other factors to consider:
+There are also several other factors to consider:

 - The persuasiveness of your case